hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 We used favorite_languages['sarah'] to call Sarah's paired element (value), C
 ***
 ***
-# 6.3 Going Over the Dictionary
+# 6.3 Looping Through an Entire Dictionary
 Dictionary can have millions of keys and pairs

-## 6.3.1 Going Over Each Key-Pair
+## 6.3.1 Looping Through Each Key-Pair
 ```python
 user_0 = {
     'username':'efermi',